phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 That means that in theory, ZendMM cannot return a NULL pointer to you.
 If the allocation fails from the OS, or if the allocation generates a memory limit error, the code will run into a catch block and won't return to you allocation call.

-If for any reason you need to bypass that protection, you must then use a traditionnal libc call, like ``malloc()``.
+If for any reason you need to bypass that protection, you must then use a traditional libc call, like ``malloc()``.
 Take care however and know what you do.
 It may happen that you need to allocate lots of memory and could blow up the PHP *memory_limit* if using ZendMM.
 Thus use another allocator (like libc) but take care: your extension will grow the current process heap size.
 That cannot be seen using ``memory_get_usage()`` in PHP, but by analyzing the current heap